fire-eggs/libcam_fltk/README.md

 Screenshots
 -----------
-The following screen captures show the first view of libcam_fltk: the Settings tab, along with the Preview Window:
+The following screen capture show the first view of libcam_fltk: the Settings tab, along with the Preview Window:

 ![s1](doc/screen1.png)